leondz/aclsigsec-web/content/workshop/_index.md

 ### War stories
 Following cybersecurity tradition,
-LLMSEC also welcomes "war stories", that is, ac- counts of security investigations, that are informa- tive to broader audiences.
-War story submissions need not provide novel quantitative empirical re- sults, but should be illuminating and helpful to the workshop audience.
+LLMSEC also welcomes "war stories", that is, accounts of security investigations, that are informative to broader audiences.
+War story submissions need not provide novel quantitative empirical results, but should be illuminating and helpful to the workshop audience.
 Up to four pages, with references, appendices, and compulsory sections excluded from the limit.

 ## Important Dates